jylialho/ctutorial/README.md

 #### Container configuration [TODO]
 ## Implementation [TODO]

+The client1 and client2 applications have common functionality, which has been organized as the protocol module to be used by the client applications.

+The protocol module provides functionality for data access, timing, reporting and control.

+The functionality is tested by assertions on the function results and by windowing, comparing and inspecting specific expected outputs.

+### Testing

+A simple single header unit test mechanism has been included.

 ### Documentation [TODO]

+As the project consist of several source files, an automated source documentation generator was considered practical.

+The Doxygen generator configuration is found from [Doxyfile](Doxyfile).

+Generate source documentation to [docs/html/index.html](docs/html/index.html) with:

+´´´ bash
+doxygen Doxyfile
+...
+´´´

 ### Protocol module [TODO]
 #### Data client [TODO]
 #### Property controller [TODO]